The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 Finally,

-the relative clause consists of 19, the main clause 38 letters, forming the
+the relative clause consists of 19, the main clause of 38 letters, forming the

 In

-RISERE PARENTES as Vergil's original version.
-Still, the internet offers four times
+as Vergil's original version.
+Still, the internet offers four times more the

-the table with a god and the bed with a goddess as reward for smiling at his mother,
+sharing the table with a god and the bed with a goddess as reward for smiling

-he is expected to give proof of such a blissful prospect by performing a
+at his mother, he is expected to give proof of such a blissful prospect by

 The precondition for